 The improper disclosure of material, non-public information can cause very serious legal consequences not only for CP, but also for the employee making the disclosure and the person to whom any disclosure is made.
-Employees should not discuss material, non-public information with any other employees except on a "need-to-know" basis (i.e. the recipient requires the information in order to perform his or her employment function at CP).
-Disclosure of such matters to other CP employees except on a "need-to-know" basis or to any persons not employed by CP for any reason is prohibited unless approval is first obtained from a member of the CP Disclosure Policy Committee.
-Notwithstanding the foregoing, employees who become aware of material information or material changes in CP's affairs that may not be known to senior management should promptly and confidentially communicate such matters to senior management or to a member of the CP Disclosure Policy Committee, so that decisions can be made on a timely basis regarding public disclosure in accordance with applicable law.
+Employees should not discuss material, non-public information with any other employees except on a "need-to-know" basis (i.e. the recipient requires the information in order to do his or her job at CP).
+Disclosure of material non-public information to CP employees who do not need to know such information is prohibited unless approval is first obtained from a member of the CP Disclosure Policy Committee.
+Employees who become aware of material information or material changes in CP's affairs that may not be known to senior management should promptly and confidentially communicate such matters to senior management or to a member of the CP Disclosure Policy Committee, so that decisions can be made on a timely basis regarding public disclosure in accordance with the law.

-For additional information on disclosure-related matters, refer to CP's Disclosure and Insider Trading/Reporting Policy accessible through the "Governance" page of CP Station.
+For additional information on disclosure-related matters, refer to CP's Disclosure and Insider Trading/Reporting Policy accessible through SharePoint and at investor.cpr.ca/qovernance.